erbsland-dev/erbsland-unittest/doc/index.rst

 Welcome to the Erbsland UnitTest Documentation!
 ===============================================

-**Erbsland UnitTest** is a standalone unit testing framework tailored for testing libraries and applications with simplicity and efficiency in mind.
+**Erbsland Unit Test** is a standalone unit testing framework tailored for testing libraries and applications with simplicity and efficiency in mind.
 Designed to boost developer productivity, it features minimal dependencies—requiring only C++, CMake, and Python—and is compatible with any compiler supporting c++20 or newer.

 .. grid:: 2